sonotley/session-sampling-simulator/README.md

 > [!WARNING]
 > The standalone Python versions that uv uses don't place nicely with tkinter and matplotlib.
-> I've implemented a workaround for the GUI, but GUI and charts together are a no-no right now.
+> I've implemented a workaround for the GUI, but GUI and charts together are a no-no right now
+> which means the `gui analyzer` command is broken.

 Equivalently you can download the wheel or sdist from the GitHub releases page and substitute the path to the file for `session_sampling_simulator` in either command.